 Mumbai Crime: 29-year-old man arrested for molesting woman in running train

-Avijaat took advantage of the peak hours on Mumbai suburban train and began inappropriately touching the woman from behind
+Avijaat took advantage of the peak hours of the Mumbai suburban train and began inappropriately touching the woman from behind

 When the train reached Borivali station, the accused Avijaat got into the train and stood behind the woman, as it was peak hours, he took advantage of the situation and began inappropriately touching the woman from behind.
-Upon sensing the bad touch the woman kept her hand between him and her to avoid any unnecassary body touch.
+Upon sensing bad touch the woman kept her hand between him and her to avoid any unnecassary touching.

-Amidst all the rush, the woman realised that her hand was wet and she turned back to look what exactly was the problem.
-To her shock and suprise, the accused Avijaat's pants were unzipped and his private parts were flashing in front of her eyes to dismay.
-The woman in no time informed her family members about the incident, afterwhich the accused was dragged out of the train at Andheri Railway station, as reported in Free Press Journal.
+Amidst all the rush, the woman realised that her hand was wet and she turned back to look at what exactly was the problem.
+To her shock and suprise, the accused, Avijaat's pants were unzipped and his private parts were flashing in front of her eyes to dismay.
+The woman in no time informed her family members about the incident, after which the accused was dragged out of the train at Andheri Railway station, as reported in the Free Press Journal.

-The woman alongwith her family members then registered a case against Singh and got him arrested at the hands of the Andheri government railway police.
-In the meanwhile, the Andheri GRP booke the accused under section 354 of the Indian Penal Code (IPC)pertaining to outraging the modesty of a woman.
+The woman along with her family members then registered a case against Singh and got him arrested by the Andheri government railway police.
+In the meanwhile, the Andheri GRP booked the accused under section 354 of the Indian Penal Code (IPC) pertaining to outraging the modesty of a woman.

 The accused will now be produced before the court on Monday.